OfficeDev/office-scripts-docs/docs/resources/samples/write-large-dataset.md

     sheet.getRangeByIndexes(currentRow, 0, data.length, data[0].length).setValues(data);
   }

-  // If we wrote less data than the batch size, signal the end of the flow. return batchSize > data.length;
+  // If the script wrote less data than the batch size, signal the end of the flow. return batchSize > data.length;
 }
 ```